-Since 2003, Perenco has been present in the British Southern North Sea Basin (SNS) and since 2011, the company has operated Europe's largest onshore oil field in Wytch Farm.
+Perenco has been present in the UK Southern North Sea Basin (SNS) since 2003 and has operated Europe's largest onshore oil field at Wytch Farm since 2011.

 Perenco holds a 95% share in the Wytch Farm and Wareham fields, and a 100% share in the Kimmeridge field.

-Wytch Farm is often described as the largest onshore field in Europe, with initial quoted reserves of 500 million bbls.
-It started production in 1979 however a much bigger phase of development took place in 1993 after the discovery of oil in the deeper Sherwood reservoir.
-The field has been developed with 10 sites and 100 development wells, including injectors which are connected back to a Central Gathering and Processing site.
-Production is exported via a dedicated 91 km 16” pipeline owned by Perenco to the Hamble Terminal.
+Wytch Farm is the largest onshore field in Occidental Europe, with initial quoted reserves of 500 million bbls.
+Production commenced in 1979, however a much bigger phase of development took place in 1993 after the discovery of oil in the deeper Sherwood reservoir.